txalkan/docs.syron/README.md

-# ₿e Your Own ₿ank
+# Be Your Own ₿ank

 ![](./ssi_syronU$D_isologotipo_H.png)